BHAAA-ZLM/BHAAA-ZLM.github.io/docs/Biology/Struct/protein_purification.md

         - 1L of ddH2O
     Add some NaOH to adjust the pH to 7.0, 0.5ml 10x NaOH in 1L LB medium.
     Autoclave and cool to 55°C, add the antibiotics and pour into the plates.

+    When using the LB, remember to add the appropriate antibiotics. (e.g. 1mL 1000x ampicillin to 1L LB medium)

 1. Thaw the DH10Bac cells on ice for approximately 6 minutes.
 1. Add 250ng of the recombinant donor plasmid to the DH10Bac cells, mix gently, and incubate on ice for 30 minutes(Open the 42°C water bath).
 1. Heat shock the cells at 42°C for 1 minute.